 About 200 years passed before dahlia seeds, roots, and plants found their way to Spain and other parts of Europe.
 The Madrid Botanical Gardens named the genus for Andreas Dahl, a Swedish botanist, and student of Carl Linnaeus.
 Initial breeders of dahlias were more interested in the dahlia as a food source since the blooms at that time were not particularly noteworthy.

-In 1872 a new box of dahlia roots was sent from Mexico to Holland and the only surviving tuber produced a brilliant red bloom with petals that were rolled back and pointed.
+In 1872 a new box of dahlia roots was sent from Mexico to Holland and the only survivor produced a brilliant red bloom with petals that were rolled back and pointed.
 Immediately dahlias regained their place on the benches of plant breeders who began to successfully combine this new variety (D. juarezii) with parents of early varieties.
 These progenies have served as the parents of today’s hybrids.
 Breeders today propagate new cultivars using various techniques and creating fantastic new colors, shapes and plant habits that perform well in the garden.

 Dahlia is a genus of tuberous plants that are members of the Asteraceae (or Compositae) plants; related species include the sunflower, daisy, chrysanthemum, and zinnia.
 There are many species of dahlia in a range of colors and forms with hybrids commonly grown as garden plants.
 The flower varies in size and form.
 Each flower can be small or large, ranging from 2” in diameter to up to 15 inches.
 The largest flower form is informally known as a “dinner plate” dahlia.